katherineyevsukov/katherineyevsukov/README.md

 ## Hello World 🌎

 - 💻 I'm currently working on Full Stack Web Development Certification at Lambda School
-- 🧠 This month, I am learning Data Structures & Algorithms and building a full stack application
+- 🧠 This month, I am working on the backend of an LMS for a non-profit
 - 📝 Check out a <a href="https://www.linkedin.com/in/kat-yevsukov/overlay/1635480206333/single-media-viewer/">technical article</a> I wrote on Jest Matchers & JS value vs. reference types
 - 📚 When my eyes need a break from the screen, I bury them in a book.
 Right now, I am reading "A Gentleman in Moscow" by Amor Towles
 - 🤟 Fun fact: I am a former interpreter & am fluent in American Sign Language